MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors

 \subsection{Experimental Settings}

+This section describes the experimental settings of the CroCs and other baselines.
+More details are shown in Appendix~\ref{sec:appendix2}.

-\paragraph{Implementation Details.} We use standard off-the-shelf video feature extractors without any fine-tuning: VGG \cite{simonyan2014very} feature for Charades-STA; C3D \cite{tran2015learning} feature for ActivityNet and TACoS following \cite{wang2022negative}.
-The reliable true-negatives filtering threshold is set as $t_{tr}=0.9$.
-We choose the number of the \oursimans~samples to calculate $p'(q|v)$ as 100, 200, and 100 and $p'(v|q)$ as 50, 100, and 5 for Charades-STA, ActivityNet, and TACoS, respectively.
+\paragraph{\textbf{Implementation Details.}} We use standard off-the-shelf video feature extractors without any fine-tuning: VGG \cite{simonyan2014very} feature for Charades-STA; C3D \cite{tran2015learning} feature for ActivityNet and TACoS following \cite{wang2022negative}.
+We set the filtering hyper-parameter as $t_{tr}=0.9$ for the weakly-supervised potential negative contrastive learning.
+We choose the number of the CroCs hard negative samples to calculate $p'(q|v)$ as 100, 200, and 100 and $p'(v|q)$ as 50, 100, and 5 for Charades-STA, ActivityNet, and TACoS, respectively.
+These hyper-parameters are chosen from varying parameter setting experiments as shown in Figure \ref{fig:fig_hyper_params}.
 In the hard-negative fine-tuning stage, the learning rates are degraded by multiplying 0.1.

-More detailed settings is shown in Appendix~\ref{sec:appendix2}.
+\paragraph{\textbf{Baselines.}} We first select the state-of-the-art models, MMN \cite{wang2022negative} and G2L \cite{li2023g2l}, as strong baselines.
+As the \ourtask~ task can be formulated as an open-domain question answering (QA) task, we further choose two types of QA models that employ a cross-encoder architecture, Cross-Encoder Transformer (CET), and a dual-encoder architecture, Bi-Encoder Transformer (BET).
+These architectures are widely adopted in existing \prevtask~tasks due to the closeness of the two tasks.

-\paragraph{Evaluation Metrics.} Following previous setting \cite{gao2017tall} of the \prevtask, we evaluate baselines by calculating Rank n@m.
-It is defined as the percentage of queries having at least one correctly retrieved moment, i.e. IoU $\geq m$, in the top-n derived moments.
+\paragraph{\textbf{Evaluation Metrics.}} We evaluate baselines by calculating Rank n@m.
+It is defined as the percentage of queries having at least one correctly retrieved moment, i.e., IoU $\geq m$, in the top-$n$ derived moments.
 The existing \prevtask~studies have reported the results of $m \in \{0.3, 0.5, 0.7\}$ with $n \in \{1, 5\}$ \cite{wang2022negative}.
-But, since our \ourtask~setting aims to search for massive videos, it is insufficient to analyze the ability of models with previously designed metrics.
-Hence, we report the extended results as $m \in \{0.3, 0.5, 0.7\}$ with $n \in \{1, 5, 20, 50\}$ for Charades-STA and AcitivityNet and $m \in \{0.3, 0.5, 0.7\}$ with $n \in \{1, 5, 20\}$ for TACoS.
-We use the same metrics in the previous study \cite{wang2022negative} to report the \prevtask~scores (parentheses).
+But, since our \ourtask~setting searches for massive videos, we report the results of $m \in \{0.5, 0.7\}$ with $n \in \{1, 5, 20, 50\}$ for Charades-STA and AcitivityNet and $m \in \{0.5, 0.7\}$ with $n \in \{1, 5, 20\}$ for TACoS.